 A request for proposal was sent out in the late 1990s, asking architectural firms interested in building a new library to submit proposals.
 Over the next few months, EPL’s Board reviewed the firms and narrowed the choices to five.
 In December 1999, Lohan Associates was chosen.

 Lohan studied the character of buildings in the vicinity of the new Library location to determine what style of architecture would fit into the area.
 The architects noticed that all of the buildings in Wilder Park were white or light in color.
-Surrounding the park, other buildings like the ones at Elmhurst College, churches, and schools were constructed from red brick.
+Surrounding the park, other buildings like the ones at Elmhurst University, churches, and schools were constructed from red brick.
 Lohan architects suggested EPL be built with light-colored stone in keeping with the color scheme within Wilder Park.

 In June 2000 the Park District board, Library Board, and City Council signed a land exchange agreement.
 In exchange for land on the north end of Wilder Park on which the Library could construct a new building, the Library gave the Park District 94,000 square feet of library-owned land in the center of the park, including Wilder Mansion.
 This set in motion plans for the new building.
 First, however, Elmhurst residents would need to vote on a referendum proposing a bond issue to fund a new facility for Elmhurst Public Library.
 In December 2000, the city council approved the Library’s proposed referendum, sending the decision to voters in April 2001.

 Over the next four months, the community attended public hearings, learned about the conceptual design for the building, and prepared for the vote.
 In April 2001, a new chapter opened for Elmhurst Public Library as Elmhurst residents approved an $18.7 million bond issue to build a new 80,000 square foot building on the northeast corner of Wilder Park.